mavi888/workshop-aws-getting-started-amplify/docs/add-api.md

   }
 ```

-In these methods you can see that we are using the Amplify client librariy to access the GraphQL API in a simple way.
+In these methods you can see that we are using the Amplify client library to access the GraphQL API in a simple way.